UBC-Thunderbots/Software/src/corner_kick/README.md

 Access to those section in the React application is done via [React Portals](https://reactjs.org/docs/portals.html).
 Portals are used to ensure the application layout is enforced throughout all the pages while offering an easy way to access them.

+In essence then, the sections of the application are boxes where the React application can insert React components into.
+This allows us to insert and swap UI elements in the application without worrying about the global layout.

+### Approach to the application state

+We are using [Redux](https://redux.js.org/) to manage the application state.
+Simply put, in Redux, the state is an immutable object.
+It can only be replaced by a new version of itself when some sort of action occurs in the application.
+This action is captured by a reducer function, which accepts the current state and the action, and returns a new state, with potentially new values based on the action received.

+React, then, becomes an extension of the global Redux state and does not contain state of its own.
+When the global state changes, the React UI will automagically change to adapt to the new state.

+Reducer functions do not permit for any side-effects to ensure a deterministic behaviour.
+For a state and action, the same new state should be returned by the reducer funtion.
+This, however, does not permit for more complex logic, such as communicating with ROS, to occur.
+To allow for this, we introduce sagas, which can intercept and act on Redux action.
+They can conduct some business logic work, and reflect the result of this work in the state by emmiting a Redux action when needed.